lawren/software-manifesto/README.md

 - It’s transparent.
 Progress is visible.
 Roadmaps are public.
 Mistakes get made out in the open and fixed just as publicly.
 - It’s adaptable.
 Open source lives or dies by its ability to evolve.
 That responsiveness is something every team should aspire to.

-By channeling some of that mindset (open collaboration, honest feedback, and responsiveness to user signals) we can build software that doesn’t just “work,” but works well.
+The best open source projects thrive because they stay grounded in actual needs.
+That’s the mindset every team, open or closed, should emulate.
+By channeling those qualities (open collaboration, honest feedback, and responsiveness to user signals) we can build software that doesn’t just “work,” but works well.

 # Final Thought